nnaumenko/metaf/docs/sphinx/api_reference.rst

 	**Acquiring group data**

+		.. cpp:function:: WeatherPhenomena weatherPhenomena() const

+			:returns: Weather phenomena which includes qualifier, descriptor and weather phenomena reported in this group.

 		.. cpp:function:: Qualifier qualifier() const

+		    .. deprecated:: 3.6.3

+		    This function is planned to be removed in version 4.0.0; use :cpp:func:`weatherPhenomena()` to get qualifier, descriptor and phenomena instead.

 			:returns: Weather qualifier which indicates time or intensity or proximity of the weather phenomena.

 		.. cpp:function:: WeatherDescriptor descriptor() const

+		    .. deprecated:: 3.6.3

+		    This function is planned to be removed in version 4.0.0; use :cpp:func:`weatherPhenomena()` to get qualifier, descriptor and phenomena instead.

 			:returns: Weather descriptor which indicates additional properties of weather phenomena.

 		.. cpp:function:: std::vector<Weather> weather() const

+		    .. deprecated:: 3.6.3

+		    This function is planned to be removed in version 4.0.0; use :cpp:func:`weatherPhenomena()` to get qualifier, descriptor and phenomena instead.

 			:returns: Vector of individual weather phenomena included in this group.

 	**Miscellaneous**

 		.. cpp:function:: bool contains(Weather weather) const

+		    .. deprecated:: 3.6.3

+		    This function is planned to be removed in version 4.0.0.

 			:param weather: A weacher phenomenon to check current group for.